boazbk/crypto/lec_16_FHE_part2.md

 ### Bandwidth efficient fully homomorphic encryption  [GH](https://eprint.iacr.org/2019/733.pdf)

-When we define homomorphic encryption in Definition 16.3, we only consider a class of single-output functions $\mathcal{F}$.
+When we define homomorphic encryption in [naivegswfig](){.ref}, we only consider a class of single-output functions $\mathcal{F}$.
 Now we want to extend the difinition to multiple-output function and consider how bandwidth efficient the fully homomorphic encryption can be.
-More specifically, if we want to guarantee that the result of decryption is (or contains) $f(x_1,\ldots,x_\ell)$, what is the minimal possible length of the ciphertext?
+More specifically, if we want to guarantee that the result of decryption is (or contains) $f(x_1,\ldots,x_\ell)$, what is the minimal possible length of the output of EVAL function?
 Let us first define the compressible fully homomorphic encryption scheme.

 ::: {.definition title="Compressible Fully Homomorphic Encryption" #compFHE}  A _compressible fully homomorphic public key encryption scheme_  is a CPA secure public key encryption scheme $(G,E,D)$ such that there exist polynomial-time algorithms $EVAL, COMP:{0,1}^* \rightarrow {0,1}^*$ such that for every $(e,d)=G(1^n)$, $\ell=poly(n)$, $x_1,\ldots,x_\ell \in \{0,1\}$, and $f:\{0,1\}^\ell\rightarrow \{0,1\}^*$ which can be described by a circuit, it holds that: